RexAliis/rexaliis/README.md

 Hello, welcome to my GitHub!
 My name is Aliis.

 I am interested in the software engineer path.
-Currently, as a learning project, I'm working on .NET Discord, a robust and abstract library designed to interact with the Discord API.
+Currently, as a learning project, I'm working on .NET Discord, a library designed to interact with the Discord API.

 If you ever want to chat, my Discord is `rexaliis`.
 Feel free to reach out!